tanyaaa05/BMS/README.md

-A Database project on Bank Management System using MySQL
+A Database project on Bank Management System using MySQL.
-@project